kubearmor/koach/README.md

 kubectl apply -f https://raw.githubusercontent.com/nthnieljson/koach/alert-rule/examples/alert-rule/suspicious-ip-alert-rule.yaml
 ```

 Koach provide a gRPC method that can be used to listen or watch alerts.
-Kubearmor cli also can be used to watch alert, which in the background are using the gRPC method that koach provided.
+KubeArmor cli also can be used to watch alert, which in the background are using the gRPC method that koach provided.
 ```
 karmor observe alert
 ```